scipy-conference/scipy_proceedings/papers/sebastian_sepulveda/sebastian_sepulveda.rst

 Programming details
 -------------------

 The template for the communication process is implemented through the ``CommunicationProcess`` class.
 This template allows to process data streams coming from a variety of protocols (serial, sockets, bluetooth, etc.).
 The design of the class  also allows changing some of the communication parameters during run-time.
 In addition, since the class inherits from the ``Process`` class, it is trivial to run several instances of the class to receive from multiple devices simultaneously.
 For instance, it is possible to instantiate the class twice to receive data form two different serial ports at the same time.
 The following code snippet shows how the basic structure of the class.
+The figure :ref:`usage` shows how the architecture of the program would work as processes managed by the OS.

 .. code-block:: python